 - Length or Height:

-- Baby's length is measured from the top of the head to the heel while the baby is lying down, typically using a measuring tape, until about two years of age.
+- Children length is measured from the top of the head to the heel while the children is lying down, typically using a measuring tape, until about two years of age.
 After that, height is measured standing.

 - This measurement helps monitor skeletal development and is plotted against age.